wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/latency_and_bandwidth.md

-#### Learning objectives:
+#### Learning objectives

 - Understand the concepts of latency and bandwidth
 - Be able to estimate data transfer time through a network link

 ---